Treesitter

 (string[]) List of capture names

-Each capture is represented by a table containing the capture name as a string as well as a table of metadata (priority, conceal, ...; empty if none are defined).
+Each capture is represented by a table containing the capture name as a string, the capture's language, a table of metadata (priority, conceal, ...; empty if none are defined), and the id of the capture.

 Parameters: